IBM/Hybrid-Cloud-Applications-and-Services/README.md

 5. Go to the **deployment_artifacts** folder and move your **airlines.war** file to your main directory's **airline_app/apps** folder.

-# 3. Run the application and database on-premise using WebSphere, CouchDB and Docker
+# 3. Run the application and database on-premise using WebSphere Liberty, CouchDB and Docker

 In this example, we will use WebSphere Liberty for our application server, and local CouchDB for our database.
 We will first build our application server docker image.